aws/sagemaker-hyperpod-cli/helm_chart/readme.md

   If needed, please run `chmod +700 ./install_rig_dependencies.sh` to allow the script to execute.

-⚠️ Note: RIG installation depends on the Helm release name.
-If the above commands were modified for standard Helm installation (i.e. no longer 'helm install dependencies...' where 'dependencies' is the release name), then please update the STANDARD_HELM_RELEASE_NAME in install_rig_dependencies.sh before running

 ⚠️ Note: This will require the yq utility with version >= 4 (e.g. https://github.com/mikefarah/yq/releases/tag/v4)

 ⚠️ Note: aws-node (AWS VPC CNI) is a critical add-on for general pod use.